trumanjchan/sorted-photography/README.md

 - MOV

 ### Options
-- Don't care what timezone the pictures were taken in - Convert to Local Timezone
-- Photos taken in Local Timezone --CONVERT--> X Timezone (ex: dslr was set to local timezone, and forgot to change when going on vacation)
+- Local Timezone &#8594; rename to different Timezone
+  > Phone/DSLR was manually set to your local timezone and you forgot to change it before or during travel.
+Photos were taken in a different timezone.
+- Correct Timezone &#8594; rename to same Timezone
-- Photos taken in correct Timezone --CONVERT--> X Timezone (ex: phone or dslr auto-detects timezone)
+  > Phone/DSLR auto-detects timezone.
+Photos were taken in the correct timezone.

 ### Run locally in VS Code
 Requirements: VS Code, node v21.0.0